Odino culture

-The Odino culture is the archeological culture of foot hunters named after the settlement Odino in the basin of the lower Ishim river in Western Siberia.
+The Odino culture is an archeological culture of foot hunters in the basin of the upper Ob river.
 The culture includes two phases, the older from 2900–2500 BC, the younger from 2300–1900 BC.
 The Odino culture covers an island surrounded by forest-steppe type cultural array.
 Its settlements are situated along the terraces of the rivers and creeks.
 Certain insufficiently understood dwellings appear to be dug-outs.
-It is thought that Odinov culture rose from Eneolithic forest- steppe cultures in the Ishim area.
+It is thought that the Odino culture rose from Eneolithic forest- steppe cultures in the Ishim area.

 Economy

 The available materials indicate the beginning of a tradition of an economy based on animal husbandry.
-Osteological material is represented exclusively by domesticated animals' bones indicating the central role of animal husbandry to the Odinov economy.
+Osteological material is represented exclusively by domesticated animals' bones indicating the central role of animal husbandry to the Odino economy.
 Similarity with typical products of tin bronze alloys indicate affiliation with the Seima-Turbino phenomenon.
-The Odinov culture stone industry has not been fully studied.
+The Odino culture stone industry has not been fully studied.

 Archeology

-Odinov culture burials are similar to those of the Krotov culture, which indicate the presence of common rituals typical for the cultures of the northern forest-steppe belonging to the Seima Turbino metallurgical province.
+Odino culture burials are similar to those of the Krotovo culture, which indicate the presence of common rituals typical for the cultures of the northern forest-steppe belonging to the Seima Turbino metallurgical province.